CampusHash/deck/README.md

-# CampusHash HTML5 Deck - Template
+# CampusHash HTML5 Deck

 ## Editing the slides

 The slides are compiled from `slides.md`, which is written in standard markdown with some alterations.
-Check out `sample.md` to get an overview.
+Check out `slides.md` to get an overview.
 Upon editing, you can compile the slides by running

 ```
-python render.py
+$ python render.py
 ```

 which will output `presentation.html`.

+To use this deck, clone this repo, and make the changes.

 ## Configuring the slides